ThomasFisherSE/thomasfisherse.github.io/_posts/2022-08-03-RaspPi-TV-Streaming.md

 4. Save and exit the file (`CTRL+X`, then `Y`, then `Enter`)
 5. Restart the Raspberry Pi (`sudo reboot`)

-*This can also likely be achieved by configuring your router to assing a static IP to the Raspberry Pi based on its MAC address.
+*This can also likely be achieved by configuring your router to assign a static IP to the Raspberry Pi based on its MAC address.

 ## Tvheadend
 In order for Plex to use TV streams to provide live TV & DVR features, a TV streaming & DVR server must be used, which is where [tvheadend](https://github.com/tvheadend/tvheadend) comes in.
-Tvheadend is a free and open source TV streaming server and recorder for Linux which can output TV streams in a number of formats.
+Tvheadend is a free and open-source TV streaming server and recorder for Linux which can output TV streams in a number of formats.
 These streams can then be picked up by the Plex Media Server and distributed to Plex clients.

 Tvheadend can be installed with the following command: